N-central 2026.4 RC3 Release

 We’re introducing exciting new features, enhancements, and critical fixes to improve usability, security, and performance.
 Here’s what’s in the 2026.4 release:

-Native Dark Mode, Themes and Accessibility
+Native Dark Mode, Themes and Contrast Modes

 Highlights